project-hatohol/hatohol/README.md

 Overview
 --------
-Hatohol collects monitoring information from running monitoring systems and shows their integrated data on one screen.
-This feature enables to consolidate monitoring centers and the operators even when monitored devices are being used in different places or with different monitoring software.
+Hatohol consolidates monitoring data from any number of running monitoring systems on one screen.
+This feature enables the integration of monitoring centers, even when these centers are in different places or are being monitored by different software.

 ![Overview](doc/misc/hatohol-overview.png)

-Currently Hatohol provides the following information.
+Hatohol currently maintains the following information:

-- Item
+- Items

-  Each monitoring target such as CPU load and free memory size.
+  Monitoring items of targets, such as CPU load and free memory size.

-- Trigger
+- Triggers

-  Current status of monitoring items.
+  The current status of monitoring items.

-- Event
+- Events

-  History of the status change of items.
-When an event detected, Hatohol can execute a user command (called action).
+  History of items' status changes.
+When an event detected, Hatohol can execute a defined user command (called an action).

 Project Hatohol
 -----------------------------
 Hatohol is an open source software developed and copyrighted by Project Hatohol.
-Participation of any people is welcome
-(e.g., bug fix, problem report, feature request/suggestion/discussion, functional improvement, and so on)
+We welcome participation in all stages of our development (bug fixes, bug reports, feature requests/suggestions/discussion, functional improvement, etc.)

 Supported monitoring software
 -----------------------------